Blog

 Centipedegrass

-identifying centipedegrass
+identifying centipedegrass in Charlotte, NC

 This is a uniquely North Carolina grass type, as many soils across the country can not support centipedegrass, but our region’s sandy soils are ideal.
 Centipedegrass is enjoyed for its low maintenance and infrequent fertilization needs.
 While this grass is a great low-maintenance option, it is important to remember that centipedegrass is very slow-growing, has shallow roots, and is prone to compaction and thatch buildup from foot traffic.